radiantlogic-v8/documentation-eoc/documentation/getting-started/login/microsoft-sso.md

 1. In your application authentication settings, input the Application (Client) ID and the Client Secret.
 2. Configure the authentication library or framework you are using (such as Microsoft's Identity platform libraries) to interact with Azure AD using these credentials.
 3. Implement a login feature where users are redirected to Azure AD for authentication.
-4. Verify that after successful authentication, Azure AD redirects users back to your application's specified redirect URI.
+4. Verify that after successful authentication, Entra ID redirects users back to your application's specified redirect URI.
     > [!note] Your application should handle this response to authenticate the user internally.
 5. After implementation, monitor the integration closely for any performance issues or errors.
 6. Review logs and user feedback to identify and troubleshoot any potential problems in the SSO process.